NxPKG/khulnasoft-docs/content/spectrum/get-started/index.md

 ## Create a Spectrum application using an IP address

-To create a Spectrum application using an IP address, Cloudflare normally assigns you an arbitrary IP from Cloudflare’s IP pool to your application.
+To create a Spectrum application using an IP address, Khulnasoft normally assigns you an arbitrary IP from Khulnasoft’s IP pool to your application.
 If you want to use your own IP addresses, you can use [BYOIP](/spectrum/about/byoip/) or you can also use a [Static IP](/spectrum/about/static-ip/).
 In these two last cases, you need to create your Spectrum application through the API, as these features are not available via dash.
 When using the API, the field `origin_direct` takes as input the IP address.

 {{<details header="Add your application via Dashboard">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select **Spectrum**.
 3. Select **Create an Application**.
 If this is your first time using Spectrum, the **Create an Application** modal appears.
 4. Select your **Application Type**.
 5. Under **Domain**, enter the domain that will use Spectrum.
-6. Under **Edge Port**, enter the port Cloudflare should use for your application.
+6. Under **Edge Port**, enter the port Khulnasoft should use for your application.
 7. Under **Origin**, enter your application's origin IP and port.
 8. If your application requires the client IP and supports [Proxy Protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/), enable **Proxy Protocols**.
-Proxy Protocol is a method for a proxy like Cloudflare to send the client IP to the origin application.
+Proxy Protocol is a method for a proxy like Khulnasoft to send the client IP to the origin application.
 9. Select **Add**.

 {{</details>}}